Michael E. DeBakey VA Medical Center - Houston, Texas

 Awards and Accreditation

 Located on a 118-acre campus and built in 1991, MEDVAMC is a state-of-the-art facility with 357 acute care beds, a 40-bed Spinal Cord Injury Center, and a 141-bed Community Living Center.
-It also has a 40-bed domiciliary residence for homeless Veterans.
 An automated, computer-controlled transport system delivers food, laundry, and supplies throughout the building.
 The six-story granite building is designed with four exterior sections and four atriums that contain patio gardens, wheelchair basketball courts, and a rehabilitation pool.

 Research & Development